Research-Division/policy-rules-database/README.md

 The following files are located in this folder:

-a) benefits_functions.R - functions that read-in PRD parameters and determine eligibility/calculate value of benefits for each public assistance program and tax credit contained in the PRD
+1. benefits_functions.R - functions that read-in PRD parameters and determine eligibility/calculate value of benefits for each public assistance program and tax credit contained in the PRD
-b) expense_functions.R - functions that assign default expenses using Cost of Living Database
+2. expense_functions.R - functions that assign default expenses using Cost of Living Database
-c) BenefitsCalculator_functions.R - higher-level program that aggregates smaller functions into blocks (Expenses, Childcare, Healthcare, Food and Housing, Taxes and Tax Credits, Other Benefits)
+3. BenefitsCalculator_functions.R - higher-level program that aggregates smaller functions into blocks (Expenses, Childcare, Healthcare, Food and Housing, Taxes and Tax Credits, Other Benefits)

 **4. applyBenefitsCalculator.R**